-Grapevine is a medium-sized city located in the state of Texas.
-With a population of 51,404 people and ten constituent neighborhoods, Grapevine is the 67th largest community in Texas.
+Grapevine is a larger medium-sized city located in the state of Texas.
+With a population of 51,226 people and 14 constituent neighborhoods, Grapevine is the 70th largest community in Texas.

 Also of interest is that Grapevine has more people living here who work in computers and math than 95% of the places in the US.

-Grapevine is a somewhat ethnically-diverse city.
+Grapevine is an extremely ethnically-diverse city.
 The people who call Grapevine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grapevine residents report their race to be White, followed by Asian.
 Grapevine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.59% of the city’s residents.
-Important ancestries of people in Grapevine include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 19.62% of the city’s residents.
+Important ancestries of people in Grapevine include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Grapevine is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.